How to Retire at 60 with $2 Million: A Step-by-Step Guide

 • Miscellaneous: Gifts, donations, emergencies.

-Tip: Track spending for 3 months pre-retirement using an app or spreadsheet for accuracy.
+Tip: Track spending for 3 months pre-retirement using an app or spreadsheet.
 Include “lumpy” costs like annual premiums.
-Suppose your target is $75,000 annually to achieve how to retire at 60 with 2 million dollars.
+Suppose your target is $75,000 annually.

 Your retirement budget aligns spending with your values.
 Be honest about needs versus wants.